On equivalence theorems of Minkowski spaces and applications in Finsler geometry: Equivalence theorems of Minkowski spaces

 \end{definition}

 By definition, $(V_0,\bar{g})$ is a Riemannian manifold related to a Minkowski space $(V,\mathbf{F})$.
-The Riemannian geometry of $(V_0,\bar{g})$ is fundamental and has many applications in Finsler geometry, .
+The Riemannian geometry of $(V_0,\bar{g})$ is fundamental and has many applications in Finsler geometry.
 But the following concept concentrates almost all geometric information of a Minkowski space. \begin{definition} Let $(V,\mathbf{F})$ be a Minkowski space of dimension $n$.
 The set

-is called the indicatrix of the Minkowski space $(V,\mathbf{F})$. \end{definition} The indacatrix $\mathbf{I_F}$ of a Minkowski space $(V,\mathbf{F})$ have been studied as a submanifold of $(V_0,\bar{g})$.
-For the study of $\mathbf{I_F}$ from this viewpoint, one refers to \cite{BaoChernShen,Rund,Varga}.
+is called the indicatrix of the Minkowski space $(V,\mathbf{F})$. \end{definition} The indicatrix $\mathbf{I_F}$ of a Minkowski space $(V,\mathbf{F})$ has been studied as a submanifold of $(V_0,\bar{g})$.
+One refers to \cite{BaoChernShen} for details.
 In the following, we will study the centroaffine geometry of $\mathbf{I_F}$.
 It will be proved that these two kinds of geometry of $\mathbf{I_F}$ are in fact the same.
 But the centroaffine differential geometry are more suitable for the discussion of equivalence problem.

 \begin{definition} Let $(V,\mathbf{F})$ and $(\tilde{V},\tilde{\mathbf{F}})$ be two Minkowski spaces of dimension $n$.
 If there exists a homomorphism $L\in {\rm Hom}(\tilde{V},V)$, such that

 then $(V,\mathbf{F})$ and $(\tilde{V},\tilde{\mathbf{F}})$ are said be equivalent.
 We will denote $(V,\mathbf{F})\sim (\tilde{V},\tilde{\mathbf{F}})$, if $(V,\mathbf{F})$ and $(\tilde{V},\tilde{\mathbf{F}})$ are equivalent. \end{definition} It is clear that $``\sim"$ is an equivalent relation on the set of $n$ dimensional Minkowski spaces.